XavierBoubert/mvw-injection/README.md

 ### Create custom patterns

-If you use the Standalone version, you can add you own patterns.
+If you use the Standalone version, you can add your own patterns.
 Use ```DependencyInjection.registerInterface()``` to create new interfaces:
 ```javascript

 // Register the "model" as a new package method.